What Changes When You Stop Trading Mid-Year

 You are a sole trader with a 31 March year end.
 You stop trading on 30 September 2025.
 Your last set of accounts runs from 1 April 2025 to 30 September 2025 (6 months).
 Your final basis period for the 2025/26 tax return is 6 April 2025 to 30 September 2025.

 But your accounts cover 1 April to 30 September.
 That includes 5 days (1 April to 5 April) that fall in the previous tax year.
 Those 5 days of profit were already taxed in 2024/25.
-So you need to exclude them from the 2025/26 return.
-You do this by applying overlap relief.
+Under the tax-year basis, you simply apportion: exclude the 1 to 5 April portion and include only the profits from 6 April to 30 September 2025.
+No overlap relief is involved.

-Overlap Relief: What It Is and Why It Matters
+Overlap Relief: What It Was (and Why It No Longer Applies)

 What About the Previous Year's Return?